FCG 3.2 Themes

 The Money Laundering Regulations also set out some scenarios in which specific enhanced due diligence measures have to be applied:

-1. Correspondent relationships: where a correspondent credit institution or financial institution is outside the EEA, the UK credit or financial institution should apply EDD measures commensurate to the risk of the relationship.
+1. Correspondent relationships: where a correspondent credit institution or financial institution, involving the execution of payment, is from a third country (see regulation 34 of the Money Laundering Regulations), the UK credit or financial institution should apply both EDD measures in regulation 33 as well as additional measures outlined in regulation 343 commensurate to the risk of the relationship.
 This can include in higher risk situations thoroughly understanding its correspondent’s business, reputation, and the quality of its defences against money laundering and terrorist financing.
 Senior management must also give approval before establishing a new correspondent relationship.
 JMLSG guidance sets out how firms should apply EDD in differing correspondent trading relationships.

 2. Politically exposed persons (PEPs), family members and known close associates of a PEP: a PEP is a person entrusted with a prominent public function, other than as a middle-ranking or more junior official.
 PEPs (as well as their family members and known close associates) must be subject to enhanced scrutiny.
 A senior manager at an appropriate level of authority must also approve the initiation of a business relationship with a PEP (or with a family member, or known close associate, of a PEP).
 This includes approving a relationship continuing with an existing customer who became a PEP after the relationship begun.
 In meeting these obligations firms may have regard to the FCA’s guidance on a risk-based approach to PEPs.